apmadhani/HECPrototype/README.md

 }
 ```

-The `method` field can be "email", "phone", or "quickphone", and `destination` should be a corresponding phone number or email address.
+The `method` field can be "email" or "phone", and `destination` should be a corresponding phone number or email address.

 Response `data`